syoG2/sfi-mwe-2sc/README.md

 ### 1. Preprocessing (`preprocessing/`)

-This extracts examples from the FrameNet 1.7 dataset contained in NLTK (`make_exemplars.py`) and creates word-by-word indexes of targets using stanza (`apply_stanza.py`).
+In this directory, we extract example sentences from the FrameNet 1.7 dataset contained in NLTK (`make_exemplars.py`) and create word-by-word indexes of targets using stanza (`apply_stanza.py`).

 ### 2. Semantic Frame Induction (`semantic_frame_induction/`)

-This is a semantic frame induction experiment.
+In this directory, you can conduct a semantic frame induction experiment using masked word embeddings and two-step clustering.
+First, you need to create a dataset.
-All target verbs in the dataset have at least 20 example sentences for each frame they evoke, and we limited the maximum number of sentence examples for each LU to 100 and if there were more examples, we randomly selected 100.
+All target verbs in the dataset have at least 20 example sentences for each frame that they evoke, and we limited the maximum number of sentence examples for each LU to 100 and if there were more examples, we randomly selected 100.
 In this dataset, `20-100` indicates a development, test, or unused set (`make_dataset.py`).
+Next, you can get the embeddings of target verbs (`get_embedding.py`).

 ## Citation